yashwant-shrivastava/crawler-google-places/README.md

 There is one feature of Google Maps that is sometimes not desirable.
 As you are going on the next page, there might not be enough places that you search for (e.g. restaurants in your city).
 Google will naturally zoom out and include places from broader area.
 It will happilly do this over a large area and might include places from far out that you are not interested in.
 There are 3 ways to solve this:

 - Limit `maxCrawledPlaces` - This is the simplest option but you usually don't know how many places there are so it is not that useful
 - Use `maxAutomaticZoomOut` parameter to stop searching once Google zooms out too far.
+It count how far it zoomed out from the first page.
 Keep in mind that `zoom: 1` is whole world and `zoom: 21` is a tiny street.
 So usually you want `maxAutomaticZoomOut` to be between `0` and `5`.
 - Use `country`, `state`, `city` parameters.

 ## Using country, state, city parameters